Patrick Sanders, Baron Sanders of Hallingdal

-General Sir Patrick Nicholas Yardley Monrad Sanders (born 6 April 1966) is a retired senior British Army officer who served as Chief of the General Staff from 13 June 2022 until 15 June 2024.
+General Patrick Nicholas Yardley Monrad Sanders, Baron Sanders of Hallingdal, (born 6 April 1966) is a retired senior British Army officer who served as Chief of the General Staff from 13 June 2022 until 15 June 2024.

 Early life and education

-Born on 6 April 1966 at Tidworth, Wiltshire, he is the son of Lieutenant Colonel John Sanders.
+Born on 6 April 1966 at Tidworth, Wiltshire, he is the son of Lieutenant Colonel John Sanders and Marianne Monrad.
 He was educated at Worth School, then an all-boys private boarding school attached to the eponymous Benedictine Abbey.
 After leaving school, he studied at the University of Exeter, having been awarded a British Army undergraduate cadetship.
 He left before taking his degree.
 He later pursued further studies at Cranfield University, graduating with a Master of Arts (MA) degree in defence technology.